If the top menu is missing, click here

 Kifisos to Kalamata

-In the Kifisos ticket hall (which opens at about 6am) find the Messinia/Kalamata counter in the far corner.
+In the Kifisos ticket hall (which opens at about 5.30 am) find the Messinia/Kalamata counter in the far corner.
 Some Kalamata buses go on to Pylos and Methoni.
 Check the timetable for details.
-Buy your tickets, €18.90 single to Kalamata.
+Buy your tickets, €19.80 single to Kalamata.
 Tickets allocate seat numbers on the bus, which leaves from the ‘Messinia’ platform (under cover just over the road on a corner).
-Buses for Kalamata take 4hrs or so, including a 20 minute refreshment stop at Tripoli (except expresses).
-Kalamata bus station is just as scruffy and chaotic as Kifisos, about 2km north of Kalamata Marina.
+Buses for Kalamata take 4hrs or so, including a 10 to 20 minute refreshment stop at Tripoli (except expresses).
+Kalamata bus station is about 500m NW of the old town centre, and 2km north of Kalamata Marina.
 The marina can be reached by a further bus, but a taxi is easiest if you have any luggage.

 Kalamata to Pylos, Methoni, Finikounda